County Improvement Districts

 - A SLID does not cover the costs of constructing the street lights.
 Construction costs must be incurred by the developer.
 The SLID provides the means for purchasing energy for lighting public streets and parks.
 The SLID also provides a mechanism to split these energy costs among all property owners in the SLID.

 A SLID can be establish once all the streets in a subdivision are Opened and Declared (O&D) by the Maricopa County Board of Supervisors which does not occur until after the streets are constructed under permit, then a final inspection by Maricopa County Department of Transportation (MCDOT) and completion of a one year Warranty period.
 Contact MCDOT for details regarding their one year Warranty requirements at (602) 506-8609.
-Special arrangements can be made once the subdivision is at least 6 to 9 months into the MCDOT Warranty Inspection period.
 The County Real Estate Division can provide status and/or copy of the O&D Resolution of the streets in a subdivision at (602) 506-2914.

 How Do I Go About Getting One Organized?

 To initiate an improvement district, a request for a petition must be submitted, in writing, to the Office of Superintendent of Streets (OSOS), outlining the extent of the street lighting district anticipated, along with a copy of the O&D Resolution, legal description, and map which define the boundaries of the proposed district.
 A petition and developer’s/petitioner’s verification document, which includes the district boundary will then be returned to obtain signature(s) of the person(s) owning real property within the district or the owner(s) of all or a majority of the real property within the district.